section-engineering-education/engineering-education/content/articles/building-a-multi-class-text-classification-model-using-h2o-and-sckit-learn/index.md

-Text classification is an important task in natural language processing that categorizes text into predefined classes.
+Text classification is an important task in natural language processing that categorizes text into classes.
 We train the text classification model using a text dataset.
 The model learns from the text dataset and finally it will make predictions.
 Text classification models perform tasks such as [intent detection](https://sentione.com/blog/new-state-of-the-art-intent-detection-model-from-sentione), [topic labeling](https://medium.com/@gab.choojj/airline-topic-labeling-and-classification-using-latent-dirichlet-allocation-lda-d88d91b2c6ef), [sentiment analysis](/engineering-education/sentiment-analysis-with-spacy-and-scikit-learn/) and [spam detection](/engineering-education/spam-detection-model-using-scikit-learn).

-Multiclass text classification is a text classification task with more than two predefined classes.
-We have more than two classes but each data sample can only be classified into one class.
+Multi-class text classification is a text classification task with more than two classes/categories.
+Each data sample can be classified into one class.
+A data sample cannot belong to more than one class at the same time.

-For example, classifying news headlines into predefined news categories.
-The predefined news categories can be business, sports, tech, entertainment, and politics.
+For example, a model that classifies news headlines into news categories.
+The categories can be business, sports, tech, entertainment, and politics.

-In this tutorial, we will build a model that classifies customer complaints into 5 pre-defined classes.
+In this tutorial, we will build a model that classifies customer complaints.
+We will use a dataset that has five classes.

 We will use [Scikit-learn](https://scikit-learn.org/stable/) for text preprocessing and vectorization.
 [H2O](https://github.com/h2oai/h2o-3) will automate the model building process using [H2O AutoML](https://github.com/h2oai/h2o-3) algorithm.

 ### Table of contents
 - [Prerequisites](#prerequisites)